swiftlang/swift/docs/ABI.rst

   **offset 1**.
 - The **labels string** is a pointer to a list of consecutive null-terminated label names for the tuple at **offset 2**.
 Each label name is given as a null-terminated, UTF-8-encoded string in sequence.
+If the tuple has no labels, this is a null pointer.

+  TODO: The labels string pointer is currently always null, and labels are not factored into tuple metadata uniquing.

 - The **element vector** begins at **offset 3** and consists of a vector of type–offset pairs.
 The metadata for the *n*\ th element's type is a pointer at **offset 3+2*n**.
 The offset in bytes from the beginning of the tuple to